-The Pregnancy Discrimination Act (PDA) is an amendment to Title VII that declares discrimination on the basis of pregnancy, childbirth or related medical conditions to be unlawful sex discrimination under Title VII.
+The federal Pregnancy Discrimination Act (PDA) is an amendment to Title VII that declares discrimination on the basis of pregnancy, childbirth or related medical conditions to be unlawful sex discrimination under Title VII.
 Women affected by pregnancy or related conditions must be treated the same as other applicants or employees with similar conditions, abilities or limitations.
 An employer cannot refuse to hire a pregnant applicant as long as she is able to perform the major functions of the job, and the employer cannot refuse to hire the person because of the prejudices of the employer or those of clients, customers or co-workers.

 Pregnancy cannot be singled out for special procedures.
 The pregnant employee must be treated the same as any other employee in a similar situation.
 For example, if the employer requires a doctor’s statement prior to granting sick leave, the employer may require a pregnant employee to provide a doctor’s statement if the employee requests sick leave.